deltaDAO/nautilus/README.md

 ## Configuring a new Nautilus Instance

-You can use the `NautilusBuilder` class provided to setup a new `Nautilus` instance to perform automated tasks, like publish & consume.
+Setting up a new `Nautilus` instance to perform automated tasks, like publish & consume, is rather simple.

 First make sure to setup the `Web3` instance to use: